 Quality Variance

-One of the major drawbacks of solo ads is the inconsistency in the quality of traffic generated.
-The quality of traffic can greatly vary from one vendor to another, primarily due to differences in list quality.
-Some vendors may have low-quality or unengaged email lists, resulting in poor conversion rates.
-This inconsistency can make it challenging for marketers to predict campaign performance and optimize their marketing budgets.
+One of the biggest flaws with solo ads is that the traffic is not consistent.
+The quality of traffic varies from vendor to vendor because of the quality of lists.
+Some vendors might have low-quality or disconnected email lists which result in low conversions.
+It is this disparity that makes it challenging for marketers to gauge campaign performance and optimize marketing budgets.

 Risk of Spam